aperezdom001/BIA-phaser-js/README.md

  - Use the AWD keys to navigate your way through the platform and collect the voices.
  - Each time a voice is collected, an enemy (someone of higher power like in the documentary) will descend down and bounce
  - Collect as many voices as you can or the game is over!!
+ - The "lights" you collect are people's voices that have been lost
+ - Green enemies represent powerful rich and political figures that want to stop you from collecting those voices.

 *Technologies*